al1sant0s/Hypothesis-Tests/README.md

      * show_values: if set to True, it will show critical values and the test statistic value on x axis, otherwise it will let matplotlib choose the x axis marks (ticks).
      * show_pvalue: if set to True, it will fill the area associated with the pvalue of the test.
      * lw: control the linewidth of the lines of the plot.
-     * colors: this dictonary is used to plot the test with
+     * colors: this dictonary is used to plot the test with different colors than default.
+Bellow are the keys you can put in this dictonary along with the default colors used.
+       * `"pdf": "black` color of the probability density function (curve).
+       * `"ts": "blue"` color of the dashed line that indicates the test statistic position.
+       * `"cr": red` color of the critical region.
+       * `"pv": "purple"` color used to fill pvalue area.
+       * `"bl": "black"` color of the bottom line.
+       You can use any color supported by matplotlib.
+For more details, check [this](https://matplotlib.org/stable/users/explain/colors/colors.html).
+       The keys that you pass will update the colors of the associated components.
+This means that you don't need to pass all of them, but only the ones you wish to change.

 these general
 attributes and methods that are available for all classes